pliang279/MultiBench/README.md

 ## Patch Note / Major Updates

 6/11/2021: Refactored some code.
-Specifically, we deprecated the Simple_Early_Fusion, Simple_Late_Fusion, MVAE, MFM, CCA, Contrastive training structures with the new Supervised_Learning training structure, and modified some examples/ files accordingly.
-The deprecated training structures as well as their examples can be found in deprecated_training_structures/ and deprecated_examples folders.
+Specifically, we deprecated the Simple_Early_Fusion, Simple_Late_Fusion, MVAE, MFM, CCA, Contrastive training structures with the new `Supervised_Learning` training structure, and modified some `examples/` files accordingly.
+We also integrated the dataloaders and testing scripts for robustness experiments into the regular ones.
+The deprecated training structures as well as their examples can be found in `deprecated_training_structures/` and `deprecated_examples/` folders.
+The deprecated dataloaders and testing scripts specifically for robustness can be found in `deprecated_dataloaders/` and `deprecated_examples_robust/` folders